 (17) "Local salary schedule" means a compensation table adopted by a school district or public charter school, which table is used for determining moneys to be distributed for instructional staff and pupil service staff salaries.
-Minimum compensation provided under a local salary schedule shall be at least equal to thirty-eight thousand five hundred dollars ($38,500) or, for staff holding a professional endorsement, forty-two thousand five hundred dollars ($42,500).
+Minimum compensation provided under a local salary schedule shall be at least equal to the minimum amounts established pursuant to section 33-1004E, Idaho Code.

 (18) "Measurable student achievement" means the measurement of student academic achievement or growth within a given interval of instruction for those students who have been enrolled in and attended eighty percent (80%) of the interval of instruction.
-Measures and targets shall be chosen at the school level in collaboration with the staff member impacted by the measures and applicable district staff and approved at the district level.
+Measures and targets shall be chosen at the school level in collaboration with the staff member impacted by the measures and applicable district staff and approved by the school board.
+Measures and targets must also align with the performance measures and benchmarks in the continuous improvement plan described in section 33-320, Idaho Code.
 The most effective measures and targets are those generated as close to the actual work as possible.
 Targets may be based on grade- or department-level achievement or growth goals that create collaboration within groups.
+Individual measurable student achievement targets and the percentage of students meeting individual targets must be reported annually to the state.
 Assessment tools that may be used for measuring student achievement and growth include:

 (b) Student learning objectives;

-(h) College entrance exams or preliminary college entrance exams such as PSAT, SAT and ACT;
+(g) College entrance exams or preliminary college entrance exams such as PSAT, SAT, PACT, and ACT;

 (19) "Performance criteria" means the standards specified for instructional staff and pupil service staff to demonstrate teaching proficiency for a given compensation rung.
 Each element of the professional compensation rung and advanced professional compensation rung performance criteria, as identified in this section and as applicable to a staff member’s position, shall be documented, reported, and subject to review for determining movement on the career ladder.